learn-co-students/sinatra-activerecord-using-tux-v-000/README.md

 Once you're done, just exit Tux by entering `exit`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-activerecord-using-tux' title='Using Tux in Sinatra with ActiveRecord'>Using Tux in Sinatra with ActiveRecord</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-activerecord-using-tux'>Using Tux in Sinatra with ActiveRecord</a> on Learn.co and start learning to code for free.</p>